Hi, I’m New!

 WARNING: DANGER AHEAD

-Basic knowledge you should know to keep you out of trouble when venturing
+Basic knowledge to keep you out of trouble when venturing

 Trying new things cannot only be somewhat nerve-racking, but may also be dangerous if you don’t know what you’re doing.
 So here’s a few things that you need to consider when heading out into the glorious unknown of nature.